tavrelkate/json-logic-rb/README.md

 ### Truthiness

 JsonLogic’s truthiness differs from Ruby’s (see  [Json Logic Website Truthy and Falsy](https://jsonlogic.com/truthy.html)).
 In Ruby, only `false` and `nil` are falsey.
-In JsonLogic empty strings and empty arrays are also falsey.
+In JsonLogic empty strings and empty arrays are falsey too.

 **In Ruby:**
 ```ruby